cbaziotis/twitter-stream-downloader/README.md

 2. Go to <https://apps.twitter.com/> and log in with your Twitter user account, and create a new App.
 3. Then in your App's page, click on “Keys and Access Tokens” tab, and copy your “API key” and “API secret”.
 Scroll down and click “Create my access token”, and copy your “Access token” and “Access token secret”.
-4. Paste the API keys in `settings.txt` file and place it in `twsd/settings.txt`.
+4. Create a file `twsd/settings.txt` and save the API keys in it, with the following format:

 ```
 # twitter API keys